Morning sickness is one of the earliest signs of pregnancy. It’s almost a rite of passage into this new stage of your life.

 These risk factors don’t mean you will definitely have HG but it’s important to be aware of them.

-Nearly half of pregnant women suffer from nausea and vomiting during pregnancy.
+Nearly half of all pregnant women suffer from normal nausea and vomiting during pregnancy.
 This will usually resolve, without treatment, by the end of the first trimester.

 Although it might be challenging, morning sickness isn’t as incapacitating as HG.